ndokmai/sgx-genome-variants-search/README.md

 # SkSES User Guide

 #### Prerequisites
-The current build of the software provided was tested on a system with the following required components:
+The current build of SkSES was tested on a system with the following required components:

  * Ubuntu 16.04.5 LTS (GNU/Linux 4.15.0-29-generic x86_64)
  * gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.10)